dlewburg/java-fundamentals/README.md

    * Write a function that accepts a List of Strings and returns one string to show the most votes.
 3. File I/O
    * Write a method that reads a file with a given `Path` and generates an error message whenever it finds a line outside the criteria

+**Expectation:**

+The file is expected to iterate over the file and determin if the data on that line meets criteria if not, it gives an error message.
+The message contains what lines have a semicolon missing.